basma-skaik/production-schedule-reflow/README.md

 - Ensures all dependencies are satisfied
 - Produces updated schedules with explanations of any changes

-The system simulates **realistic manufacturing constraints**, including multi-shift operations, maintenance blocks, and cascading delays.
+The system simulates realistic manufacturing constraints, including multi-shift operations, maintenance blocks, and cascading delays.

 ---

 ## Algorithm Approach

-The core **reflow algorithm** works as follows:
+The core reflow algorithm:

-1. **Collect inputs**: Work orders, work centers (with shifts and maintenance), and manufacturing orders.
+1. **Collect inputs**: work orders, work centers, shifts, maintenance, dependencies.
-2. **Sort by dependencies**: Using a topological-like approach so parent orders are scheduled before children.
+2. **Sort work orders using dependency rules** (topological-like approach).
 3. **Iterate through work orders**:
-   - Check **dependencies**: Ensure all parent work orders are complete before scheduling.
-   - Find the **earliest feasible time slot** for the work order:
-     - Respect **work center shifts**
-     - Avoid **maintenance windows**
-     - Prevent **overlaps** with other scheduled orders
-   - If the original time cannot be respected, compute **delay** and record the reason.
+   - Validate dependency completion.
+   - Find earliest feasible slot within shifts & maintenance limits.
+   - Recalculate timings if delays occur.
-4. **Schedule updates**:
+4. **Apply updates**:
-   - Update start/end times
+   - Adjust start/end times.
-   - Add entry to changes log with `wasDelayed`, `delayMinutes`, and `delayReason`.
+   - Record delays and reasons.
 5. **Output**:
-   - Final valid schedule
+   - Valid final schedule.
-   - Summary of delays
+   - Summary of delays.
-   - Detailed explanation for each moved work order

-> Example: If a 120-min order starts Monday 4 PM, and the shift ends 5 PM, it works 60 min, pauses, then resumes Tuesday 8 AM → completes 9 AM.
+   - Detailed reasoning behind every adjustment.

+---

+## 2. Designing the DependencyGraph and Using Topological Sort

+While implementing the `DependencyGraph`, I analyzed how to represent dependencies between `WorkOrderDoc` items as a directed graph.
+Each work order is a node; dependencies form edges.

+I compared DFS-based topological sorting and BFS (Kahn’s Algorithm).
+I chose **BFS** because:

+- It processes nodes in **layers**, matching real scheduling logic (a task becomes ready as soon as parents finish).
+- Cycle detection becomes **simple and explicit** using in-degree counts.
+- BFS is more intuitive for debugging dependency chains in scheduling systems.

+I began with a simple adjacency list, then added in-degree tracking, queue processing, and finally cycle detection.
+This allowed me to fully understand each step before moving deeper into the final implementation.

 ---